lokesh-sid/simple-trading-bot/README.md

 Test on Binance Futures Testnet.
 Not financial advice.

 Documentation
-See docs/LongTradingBotPRD.md for detailed requirements.
+See docs/LongTradingBotPRD.md for detailed requirements and agent architecture.